stonegen/Mobicom25-EdgeWarp/target_base_station_prediction/data_pre-processing/README.md

 ```
 Please note that it is alright to encounter occasional errors for some log files.
 Logging information can be inconsistent depending on different configurations of the user's mobile device which was used to collect the logs.

-This script is used to extract RRC Packet information from `mi2log` files, which is relevant for Prognos.
+This script is used to extract RRC Packet information from `mi2log` files, which is relevant for the pre-processing pipeline.
 Open this file in a text editor, and edit the `INPUT_FOLDER` variable to the path of your `DatasetFolder`, and the `OUTPUT_FOLDER` variable to anything.
 Then run the following command in your terminal:
 ```bash
 python3 meas_extract.py
 ```